South Pacific (1958 film): Box office

-South Pacific earned $7 million in theatrical rentals in the United States and Canada from its roadshow release.
+South Pacific earned $7 million in theatrical rentals in the U.S. and Canada from its roadshow release.
 It reached number one at the US box office in its eighth week of release and spent three weeks at number one.
 It was off number one for one week before returning for another three weeks.
-It spent another two weeks at number one in August 1958 for a total of eight weeks.
-It was withdrawn from general release at the end of 1960 with rentals of $16.3 million, earning a place among the top 50 popular movies of all time at the domestic box office when adjusted for inflation and the size of the population in its era.
+It spent another two weeks at number one in August 1958, for a total of eight weeks.
+It was withdrawn from general release at the end of 1960 with rentals of $16.3 million, earning a place among the 50 most popular movies of all time at the domestic box office when adjusted for inflation and the size of the population in its era.
 In its 1964 reissue, the film earned another $1.2 million in rentals, taking its total to $17.5 million.
-The film was a big hit in the United Kingdom and the film played continuously at the Dominion Theatre in London for nearly four-and-a-half years grossing $3.9 million at the theatre.
-After four years of release in the UK (and prior to its general release), it had grossed $9.4 million, surpassing Gone With the Wind as the highest-grossing film in the United Kingdom.
+The film was a big hit in the United Kingdom and played continuously at the Dominion Theatre in London for nearly four and a half years, grossing $3.9 million at the theatre.
+After four years of release in the UK (and before its general release), it had grossed $9.4 million, surpassing Gone With the Wind as the highest-grossing film in the United Kingdom.
 It performed badly in other European countries such as France, Germany and Italy.

 South Pacific was the highest-grossing Rodgers and Hammerstein musical film until The Sound of Music was released seven years later.

 Soundtrack

-The soundtrack album of the film was released in 1958.
-The album became a major success, reaching No.1 in both the US and UK.
-In the US, the album stayed at No.1 on the Billboard 200 for seven months, the fourth longest run ever.
-The album remained in the top five of the UK Albums Chart for 27 consecutive weeks before reaching No.1 in November 1958.
+The soundtrack album of the film was released by RCA Victor in 1958.
+It was a major success, reaching No. 1 in both the US and UK.
+In the US, the album stayed at No. 1 on the Billboard 200 for seven months, the fourth-longest run ever.
+The album remained in the top five of the UK Albums Chart for 27 consecutive weeks before reaching No. 1 in November 1958.
 It stayed at the top for a record-breaking 115 weeks and remained in the top five for 214 weeks.

-The soundtrack album has spent more weeks at #1 in the UK Albums Chart than any other album, spending 115 weeks at the top in the late 1950s and early 1960s.
-It spent 70 consecutive weeks at the top of the chart and was #1 for the whole of 1959.
+The soundtrack album has spent more weeks at No. 1 in the UK Albums Chart than any other album, spending 115 weeks at the top in the late 1950s and early 1960s.
+It spent 70 consecutive weeks at the top of the chart and was No. 1 for the whole of 1959.

-"Some Enchanted Evening" was ranked #28 on the American Film Institute's 100 Years...100 Songs (2004).
+"Some Enchanted Evening" was ranked No. 28 on the American Film Institute's 100 Years...100 Songs (2004).